Air Belgium modernises its fleet with two new Airbus A330-900 aircraft and will fly from Brussels Airport to Mauritius from 15 October

 The A330neo is a new-generation aircraft that combines environmental and economical performances offering greater comfort and a unique passenger experience.

-These two aircraft were initially ordered by Air Berlin which did not take them after going bankrupt.
-They were then proposed to RwandAir (and painted in their livery), which also didn’t take them after the coronavirus crisis, as the airline abandoned its plan to fly to New York.
+These two aircraft were initially ordered by Air Berlin which did not take them up after going bankrupt.
+They were then proposed to RwandAir (and painted in their livery), which also didn’t take them up due to the coronavirus crisis, as the airline abandoned its plan to fly to New York.
 Air Belgium will lease them from Air Lease Corporation.

 The A330neo is the latest and most advanced version of the long line of Airbus A330s.
 Making good use of advanced materials, it features new optimised wings, more efficient and cost-effective Rolls-Royce Trent 7000-72 engines and benefits from the newest technologies developed for the A350.
 These improvements contribute to reducing fuel consumption and CO2 emissions by 25% compared to previous generation aircraft.
 The new Airspace cabin on the A330neo offers passengers and crew a futuristic design, increased overhead bin space, soothing and soft LED lighting scenarios and advanced in-flight entertainment features.
 It is the lowest cabin noise level in its category.
 The new aircraft are configured in three classes (Business, Premium and Economy) and carry 286 passengers compared to 265 on the current A340.